CASE STUDY

 a ship on the sea next to a platform - in blue

 In January 2017, Fugro began a process to become a business that is more customer-focused, changing its structure to align with the services it provides.
-This new model led to the same processes being used in different ways across several countries.
+This new model highlighted the need for operational consistency and standardised ways of working across multiple countries and business units.

-Fugro undertook a project to identify best practice processes and standardise across its Europe and Africa region.
-The objectives were to set up a common Information Management System (IMS) together with a common ISO certification for 9001, 14001 and 18001.
-Starting with the QHSSE and project management processes, a pan-European project team was formed to carry out this alignment.
+Fugro undertook a project to identify operational best practices and establish a common enterprise operational framework across its Europe and Africa region.
+The objective was to create a consistent operational governance environment supporting standardisation, visibility and common certification across the business.
+Starting with QHSSE and project management operations, a pan-European project team was formed to drive this alignment.

 Terry Giles was able to exploit his expertise with the Triaster platform, which some parts of Fugro in the UK had been successfully using for several years (and had been selected as the platform for this project), to help move the process improvement project forward.
-His remit aligned with the first phase of the project: to create one IMS for Fugro’s Europe and Africa region - a Triaster Process Library - and to promote its use to the rest of Europe.
+His remit aligned with the first phase of the project: to establish a single enterprise operational framework for Fugro’s Europe and Africa region and promote its adoption across the wider organisation.

-The project revolved around bringing together the common elements of the Information Management Systems from the Fugro businesses that provide marine site characterisation (MSC) services in Europe and Africa.
+The project focused on creating a shared operational governance framework bringing together common operational processes, standards and organisational knowledge across Fugro businesses providing marine site characterisation services in Europe and Africa.

-One of the project’s key challenges was, “to identify both the level of commonality that would be required and the degree of freedom that could be allowed to each entity to meet local conditions.”
+One of the project’s key challenges was determining how to balance enterprise operational consistency with the flexibility required to support local operational conditions.
 The concept of tailoring described in the CMMI (Capability Maturity Model Integration) was taken as a guide.

-Because of the importance of the project management process to Fugro, this was chosen as a focal point of the project.
-Mapping the end-to-end project management process with the associated documentation and then publishing them in the Triaster Process Library was the first step.
-The next was to bring on board each country entity starting with Fugro GB Marine Ltd (FGBML) with offices in Wallingford, Portchester, Edinburgh and Glasgow.
+Because project management operations were strategically important to Fugro, they became a focal point of the initiative.
+Standardising end-to-end project management operations together with associated operational knowledge within the Triaster enterprise framework became the first major step.
+The next phase focused on aligning operational practices across each country entity starting with Fugro GB Marine Ltd (FGBML) with offices in Wallingford, Portchester, Edinburgh and Glasgow.
 This entity was chosen primarily because it had some experience with working with Triaster and key personnel were based in Wallingford with Terry.

-Originally, the project team had been using SharePoint to store and manage the maps and documents used for centralised project management processes, accessing them via the Triaster library.
+Originally, the project team had been using SharePoint to manage operational content supporting centralised project management activities, accessed through the Triaster operational framework.
 However, issues had arisen around the need to constantly sign-in to the SharePoint site every time a map or document was accessed, so it was decided to migrate all the maps and documents in use to the local Wallingford Triaster server.

-The wheels were set in motion: maps and documents were collated and put on the system, a home page was designed and agreed, and the library set up.
-This design is intended to be the template for all libraries within the Europe and Africa region.
+The wheels were set in motion: operational processes and supporting operational knowledge were consolidated within the enterprise framework, a home page was designed and agreed, and the library set up.
+This design was intended to become the standard operational framework template across the Europe and Africa region.
 Two key design requirements were that:

-• The IMS homepage should have the same look and feel as the company intranet (Insite)
+• The operational framework environment should have the same look and feel as the company intranet (Insite)

 The FGBML home page was launched at the end of August 2017, generating a very positive response.
-As a back up to the launch, a training package including documented guides was developed for local library administrators in each local service line, to handle updates to maps and documents held in their sections of the library.
+As a back up to the launch, an operational onboarding and governance support package was developed for local library administrators in each local service line, to handle updates to maps and documents held in their sections of the library.

 Fugro's process library portal

-Following the successful launch of the pilot, it was decided to roll the system out to several other European countries.
+Following the successful pilot deployment, the operational framework was rolled out across additional European entities.
 This resulted in a decision to move the process libraries from their base on a server in Wallingford to one in the Netherlands, where Fugro is headquartered, thus providing easier access to other European locations.

-One of the drivers for the project was to ensure that users see Fugro as one consolidated enterprise with a single look and feel, [Terry explained.]
+One of the key drivers was to create a unified operational environment enabling Fugro to operate consistently as one consolidated enterprise, [Terry explained.]
 The first phase in this project has now been successfully delivered, with firm foundations in place for the next phase.

 Terry Giles, Fugro

-While the monetary benefits are still being quantified, Fugro is expecting to see significant savings with the full roll out of the project management process based on the use of common documentation and forms leading to consistent customer project reports.
-In addition, unified and mobile-friendly solutions are now being provided to Fugro users working in the field.
+While the monetary benefits are still being quantified, Fugro expects significant operational efficiencies through the standardisation of project management operations, shared operational governance and consistent customer delivery practices.
+In addition, operationally aligned and mobile-friendly access is now being provided to Fugro personnel working across field operations.

-The project will next be rolled out to the remaining MSC businesses in the Europe and Africa region to ensure that all entities have their IMS published in libraries that are accessible by all locations.
+The enterprise operational framework will next be expanded across the remaining MSC businesses in the Europe and Africa region to ensure that all entities have their IMS published in libraries that are accessible by all locations.
 The next steps will be twofold:

 Published June 2018